esrg-knights/kotkt-website/kotkt.nl/content/_index.en.md

 {{<picturewithtext
     src=images/board/Olaf.jpg
     title="Treasurer">}}
-Hi, I'm Olaf,
+Hey I'm Olaf, at the moment I'm a third year student applied mathematics and computer science.
+This will also be my third year at the Knights.
+Most people will have seen me around already, maybe as part of the Knights intro committee during your intro, or maybe when I was in the Knights room in between lectures and activities.

-I'm a computer science and applied mathematics student and Treasure for the Knights.
+As treasurer i will be responsible for most of the financial things, so feel free to ask me anything questions regarding this.
 {{</picturewithtext>}}

 {{<picturewithtext